architecturebytes/aws-iot-twinmaker/README.md

 You need to configure CORS (cross-origin resource sharing) for the TwinMaker S3 bucket.<br>
 Without this you may see this error in Grafana Scene Viewer: "Load 3D Scene failed with Network Failure" <br> Follow the CORS configuration steps here: https://docs.aws.amazon.com/iot-twinmaker/latest/guide/cors-configuration-grafana.html

+**TwinMaker Plugin in Grafana** <br>
+If you do not have TwinMaker plugin in Grafana then: <br>
+Login to Grafana workspace (as admin), choose Plugins menu on the left.<br>
+Search for TwinMaker plugin and install.